Warsaw Uprising: Life behind the lines

 In 1939 Warsaw had roughly 1,350,000 inhabitants.
 Over a million were still living in the city at the start of the Uprising.
 In Polish-controlled territory, during the first weeks of the Uprising, people tried to recreate the normal day-to-day life of their free country.
 Cultural life was vibrant, both among the soldiers and civilian population, with theatres, post offices, newspapers and similar activities.
 Boys and girls of the Polish Scouts acted as couriers for an underground postal service, risking their lives daily to transmit any information that might help their people.
+Doctors, including Halina Chmielewska, set up sanitation stations around the city on the instruction of Stefan Starzyński.
 Near the end of the Uprising, lack of food and medicine, overcrowding and indiscriminate German air and artillery assault on the city made the civilian situation more and more desperate.
-Booby traps, such as thermite-laced candy pieces, may have also been used in German-controlled districts of Warsaw; targeting Polish youth.

 Food shortages

 As the Uprising was supposed to be relieved by the Soviets in a matter of days, the Polish underground did not predict food shortages would be a problem.
 However, as the fighting dragged on, the inhabitants of the city faced hunger and starvation.
 A major break-through took place on 6 August, when Polish units recaptured the Haberbusch i Schiele brewery complex at Ceglana Street.
 From that time on, the citizens of Warsaw lived mostly on barley from the brewery's warehouses.
 Every day, up to several thousand people organized into cargo teams reported to the brewery for bags of barley and then distributed them in the city centre.
 The barley was then ground in coffee grinders and boiled with water to form a so-called spit-soup (pluj-zupa).
 The "Sowiński" Battalion managed to hold the brewery until the end of the fighting.

 Another serious problem for civilians and soldiers alike was a shortage of water.
 By mid-August, most of the water conduits were either out of order or filled with corpses.
 In addition, the main water pumping station remained in German hands.
 To prevent the spread of epidemics and provide the people with water, the authorities ordered all janitors to supervise the construction of water wells in the backyards of every house.
 On 21 September, the Germans blew up the remaining pumping stations at Koszykowa Street and after that, the public wells were the only source of potable water in the besieged city.
 By the end of September, the city centre had more than 90 functioning wells.